Awesome content, even better software. Just think what our technology could do for you.

 Which Review Sites Are the Best?

 With so many review sites to choose from, it’s hard to know which ones are the most reputable.
-To make the process easier, we’ve provided a few of the best places to research customer reviews of software providers:
+To make the process easier, we’ve provided a few of the best places to research customer reviews of software vendors:

 Chances are, you’ve already considered a vendor or made a purchase based on the information you’ve found in a Google search.
 This is because Google’s customer reviews show up in search results and it’s easy for customers to leave reviews on a company’s Google listing.